awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

         ReadCapacityUnits=10,WriteCapacityUnits=5
   ```
 **Note**
-This table is now encrypted using the default AWS owned CMK in the DynamoDB service account\.
+This table is now encrypted using the default AWS owned key in the DynamoDB service account\.

-**To create an encrypted table with the AWS managed CMK for DynamoDB**
+**To create an encrypted table with the AWS managed key for DynamoDB**
 + Create the encrypted `Music` table as follows\.

   ```